PIECEs: Participatory Theatre for Psychosis

-Improving the wellbeing of people with psychosis in Pakistan and India through a participatory theatre approach based on Augusto Boal’s Theatre of the Oppressed.
+Improving the well-being of people with psychosis in Pakistan and India using a participatory theatre approach based on Augusto Boal’s Theatre of the Oppressed.

-PIECEs (Pakistan and India- Enhancing the Effectiveness of Community-based care) is part of a large international research project jointly developed by the Unit for Social and Community Psychiatry (Queen Mary University of London), Schizophrenia Research Foundation (SCARF – Chennai, India) and International Research and Development (IRD – Karachi, Pakistan).
+PIECEs is part of an international research project jointly developed by the Unit for Social and Community Psychiatry at Queen Mary University of London, the Schizophrenia Research Foundation (SCARF) in Chennai, India, and International Research and Development (IRD) from Karachi, Pakistan.

-Through training sessions, seminars and workshops, People’s Palace Projects will share with partners Theatre of the Oppressed (TO) techniques to guide the arts work.
-Other interactive arts processes and cultural forms will be developed by the partner local arts organisations that we are partnering with: EVAM in Pakistan and IRC in India).
-We also expect to create a Theatre of the Oppressed company that is made up of people living with psychosis, their family members and people who work with them, that is able to run a regular programme of interactive workshops and performances in schools, health settings and community centres.
+Through training sessions, seminars and workshops, PPP works with partners to share Theatre of the Oppressed techniques that can guide this arts-based work.
+Other interactive arts processes and cultural forms are to be developed by other local arts organisations that we are partnering with: EVAM in Pakistan and IRC in India.
+We also expect to create a Theatre of the Oppressed company – made up of people living with psychosis, their family members and the people who work with them – that is able to run a regular programme of interactive workshops and performances in schools, health settings and community centres.

-The ambition is to support public involvement at all the different stages of the research.
-Arts practices will be used to raise awareness of psychosis, help identify and tackle discrimination against people with mental health problems and better inform medical professionals of hidden issues and challenges faced by people with psychosis and those who work with them.
+The ambition is to support public involvement at all stages of the research.
+Arts practices are used to raise awareness of psychosis, help identify and tackle discrimination against people with mental health problems and better inform medical professionals of hidden issues and challenges faced by people with psychosis and healthcare professionals in the field.

-The arts projects will inform the researchers about the needs, priorities and potential of people with psychosis, their families and carers, and in turn creating opportunities to tell the story of our research to wider audiences who may benefit from these new perspectives and findings.
+The goal of the project is to inform researchers about the needs, priorities and potential of people with psychosis, their families and carers, in turn creating opportunities to tell the story of our research to wider audiences who may benefit from these new perspectives and findings.